Yukihirokinjo/Edu/Bash_training.md

 ```

 Here, `make install` does system installation, which requires root permission (i.e. system administrator).
 Thus, you can do `make install` in your computer, but you cannot do that in the other environment, such as Deigo, as it requires root permission.
 In case you are in the other environment, you can do "local install" instead of "system install".
-For example, if you have already created "bin" directory under your home directory (i.e. `~/bin`), and assuming that you already add `~/bin` directory to `PATH` (see Chapter 3).
+For example, if you have already created "bin" directory under your home directory (i.e. `~/bin`), and assuming that you already added `~/bin` directory to `PATH` (see Chapter 3).
 ```bash
 cp  relative/path/to/binary/file(s)  ~/bin
 ```